tecolicom/Text-ANSI-Printf/README.md

 this code produces undesirable result:

     | Red | Green | Blue |

+This is still better because it is readable, but if the result is shorter than the original string, for example, "%.3s", the result will be disastrous.

 `ansi_printf` can be used to properly format colored text.